haruhisa-enomoto/haruhisa-enomoto.github.io/_publications/exact-str.md

 Then the original Iwanaga-Gorenstein algebra can be recovered by taking the endomorphism ring of *progenerator* in this exact category.

 To do this, For a given category, I classify possible exact structures by using functor category.
-Also Auslander-Reiten theory for exact categories are studied.
+Also, Auslander-Reiten theory for exact categories are studied.

 ## Presentation material